You have no items in your shopping cart.

 1996 - AutoMeter enters the world of serious racing with the launch of their first data acquisition system, available as a 17 channel or 34 channel logger.

 2003 - Cobalt, the first LED through-dial lit gauges become available.
 This series improved nighttime visibility and offered improved accuracy with stepper motor options over the conventional air-core movements.

 2007 - AutoMeter acquires STACK Ltd., whose roots are in Formula 1 instrumentation and are famous for their dash displays, data acquisition systems, and DVR solutions for motorsport, military, and industrial use.

 2007 - AutoMeter acquires Dedenbear Products, a company renowned for throttle stops, delay boxes, and drag racing electronics.

 2012 - AutoMeter expanded once again with the acquisition of ProParts LLC.
 Born on the high-speed ovals of NASCAR and refined on road courses and drag strips around the world, AutoMeter welcomes the ProParts Spek gauges into our ever-growing motorsports product line.

 2014 - The AutoMeter Competition LCD Display provides the next evolution of driver communication and data acquisition.
-Full color display and CAN integration provides flexibility and personalized layouts to each individual application.
+Full-color display and CAN integration provide flexibility and personalized layouts to each individual application.

 2015 - AutoMeter and Palmer Performance establish a strategic partnership to develop OBDII related products.
 This technology is utilized in DashLink, DashControl, and AirDrive products.